rewiring-nz/household-model/METHODOLOGY.md

 | Electricity (off-peak)  | -                        | 0.17300                      | 1.14%                     | -                                             | 0.18747                                       |
 | Electricity (solar feed-back tariff) | -         | 0.135                        | 1.14%                     | -                                             | 0.14632                                       |

-### Solar

-Solar prices are estimated at $2277.78/kW using a combination of 2023 data from the Sustainable Energy Association of New Zealand (SEANZ) and direct surveys from installers.
-This is essentially $2000/kW plus the cost of an inverter which lasts 15 years.
-Inverter replacement costs are assumed at $2,500.
-The solar capacity factor assumption is 15%.

-All households remain connected to the grid, consume grid electricity, and pay for grid fixed costs and volume costs for the amount of electricity used.
-The solar export feed-in-tariff is assumed at 13.5 cents per kWh based on an online comparison of feed-in tariffs.

-### Batteries

-Battery costs are assumed at $1000/kWh, from multiple surveys of 2023 installation costs in New Zealand direct from battery installers, in addition to comparison of available online prices for batteries in New Zealand.
-Battery cycle costs are calculated over a 15 year, 5475 cycle life.
-Degradation is assumed at 60% after the 15th year with an accelerating degradation curve from the first year of use.
-We assume a round trip efficiency of 95%.

 The battery export feed-in-tariff is assumed to be the same as the solar feed-in-tariff.
 This is considered conservative, as the battery can feed in at peak times when electricity prices are significantly higher, and where some EDBs and retailers provide higher reward for peak feed-in.

+All households remain connected to the grid, consume grid electricity, and pay for grid fixed costs and volume costs for the amount of electricity used.

+## Replacement Costs

 ### Appliances